ethanwhite/CV/CV.md

 Thomas and Jody Peters.

 "UF/IFAS Faculty Forum: Living, Working, and Adapting to the New Normal of COVID-19".
-Unversity of Florida.
+University of Florida.
 April 23, 2020.
 Organizers: Rob Gilbert and Nick Place.

 "NSF Biology Directorate Advisory Committee Subcommittee on NEON Community